u39kun/ambari-jmeter/README.md

 For other OS’s, see http://chromedriver.storage.googleapis.com/index.html?path=2.15/

-Set your PATH to include *jmeter/apache-jmeter-2.13/bin*
+Set your PATH to include *jmeter/apache-jmeter-2.13/bin* so that *jmeter* command can be run anywhere.

 # Launching Tests
 ```